BrahimLaf/Projet_Docker_Zoho_LAF/README.md

 ### 2. Architecture.

 This image represents my architecture that I used for the realization of mon project.
 Indeed, I used Zoho Analytics On-Premose, Postgres and PgAdmin linked via a docker-compose.yml file on a microsoft azure virtual machine.
-I then, using the Zoho Analytics On-premise, visualized the data from I database in Postgres.
+I then, using the Zoho Analytics On-premise, visualized the data from database in Postgres.
 ![image](https://user-images.githubusercontent.com/115103788/212050867-59c8939c-0207-40d8-84ee-541649408861.png)

 ### 3. Steps to deploy Zoho Analytics On-Premise, Postgres and pgAdmin